TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 b.
 Important capacity or key member: Defined as a manager, assistant manager, assistant general manager, general manager, deputy CEO, CEO, deputy executive director, executive director, deputy publisher, publisher, vice president, president, deputy director-general, director general, responsible person, deputy general director, general director, other similar position, or other individuals reviewed and approved of by the MOC.
 {{< /accordion >}}

-{{< accordion title="Currently or previously being major or significant member of hosting international arts event (including, but not limited to major arts festival)." suffix="2." bottomless="false" >}}
+{{< accordion title="Currently or previously being major or significant member of hosting international arts event (including, but not limited to major arts festival)." suffix="2." bottomless="true" >}}

 * Acting as a member of the international arts event.